harshrs641/boiler-plate/notes.md

 ## **ON**

-If we wanted, we could also restrict mixins to be applied only on certain types using the on keyword
+If we want, we could also restrict mixins to be applied only on certain types using the on keyword

 ```dart